peerdavid/social-neural-network/README.md

 desirable output in the next iteration.
 [Goodfellow et al. (2016)](#Goodfellow-et-al-2016) states that about 5.000 labeled examples per category are needed to get an acceptable performance of the network.

-The creation of datasets with at least 5.000 labeled images per class is a time consuming task.
-So in this work we used images tagged by flickr users to create a dataset for 6 different classes.
+TO create a datasets with at least 5.000 labeled images per class is a time consuming task.
+So in this work we want to check if it is possible to train a CNN with images from 6 different classes that are tagged by flickr users.

 ### Challenge
 The challenge of this work is, that lots of examples are are invalid tagged.
-For example an image of an austrian guy is tagged with beer.
-Its funny but its not helpful for our network to learn, how a beer looks like.
+For example if the network should learn the difference between beer and wine, we download images with those tags from social networks.
+Sometimes images of austrian guys are tagged with beer.
+Its funny but its not helpful for our network to learn, how a beer or a wine looks like.

 ## Data